zenml-io/zenml/docs/book/advanced-guide/deploying-zenml/how-it-works.md

 description: A guide into ZenML architecture and into concepts like providers, deployers and more!
 ---

+Introduction to centralized tracking of metadata and to the ZenServer concept.

 ## Architecture

 A ZenML deployment consists of two components -